-- Early Severity Predictor[®].
-By analyzing claim data, Travelers created the Early Severity Predictor model that can help predict which injured employees are most at risk for chronic pain.
-By adjusting medical care and resources, the Early Severity Predictor model can help address potential drivers of chronic pain, a condition that is largely treated with opioids or other painkillers.
-Since its inception in 2015, our Early Severity Predictor model has benefited more than 65,000 injured employees.
-We estimate that this has resulted in loss costs savings of more than \$150 million due to a substantial reduction in surgeries performed and opioids prescribed and a more rapid return to work by impacted employees.
-Today, we apply this model to 100% of the workers compensation lost-time claims that we receive. - Injured Employee Portal.
+- Early Severity Predictor®.
+By analyzing claim data, Travelers created the Early Severity Predictor model that can help identify an injured employee's likelihood of experiencing chronic pain using weighted predictors at key points during the life of a claim.
+By adjusting medical care and resources, the Early Severity Predictor model can help address potential drivers of chronic pain - a condition that is largely treated with opioids or other painkillers - reducing the risk of opioid addiction.
+Since its inception in 2015, our Early Severity Predictor model has benefited more than 80,000 injured employees.
+In addition to improving the recovery experience for tens of thousands of injured employees, the program has resulted in loss costs savings of more than \$150 million by helping reduce surgeries performed and opioids prescribed.
+Today, we apply this model to all of the lost-time workers compensation claims we receive. - Injured Employee Portal.
 Responding to the evolving needs of our customers and their injured employees, we have made numerous investments in our workers compensation claim handling model, TravComp®.
-To that end, we introduced our self-service workers compensation claim portal, MyTravelers® for Injured Employees.
+For example, we introduced our self-service workers compensation claim portal, MyTravelers® for Injured Employees.
 Through this innovative platform, injured employees are empowered to engage in their return-to-work journey and interact with us digitally throughout the claim process.
-In-portal claim notifications, messaging with Claim and medical professionals, two-way document sharing and tailored digital content help ensure we get the right claim information in the hands of injured employees quickly. - Helping Injured Employees Return to Work.
-When an employee gets injured at work, navigating the claim process can be challenging.
-A one-on-one connection between a nurse and the injured employee, pioneered by the Travelers ConciergeCLAIM® Nurse program, helps injured employees find access to quality health care, stay engaged in the workforce and return to work as soon as medically appropriate.
-By placing nurse case managers in local health care clinics across the country, the Travelers ConciergeCLAIM Nurse program has reduced days out of work by 35%.
+In-portal claim notifications, messaging with Claim and medical professionals, two-way document sharing and tailored digital content help ensure we quickly get the right claim information into the hands of injured employees.
+In light of the pandemic in 2020, we relied more heavily on our virtual capabilities.
+We expanded virtual telemedicine visits to all stages of the recovery journey, with usage up dramatically year over year. - Helping Injured Employees Return to Work.
+When an employee is injured at work, navigating the claim process can be challenging.
+A one-on-one connection between a nurse and the injured employee, pioneered by the Travelers ConciergeCLAIM® Nurse program, helps injured employees access quality health care, stay engaged in the workforce and return to work as soon as medically appropriate.
+By placing nurse case managers in local health care clinics across the country, we can offer this service to all our customers.
+When the Travelers ConciergeCLAIM Nurse program is used, overall claim costs are reduced, on average, by 22%, with 8% fewer days out of work.

-This program can also pair a Spanish-speaking injured employee with a Spanish-speaking nurse who shares a cultural background, helping to build trust and improve outcomes for everyone.
+This program can also pair a Spanish-speaking injured employee with a Spanish-speaking nurse, helping to build trust and improve outcomes.
 On average, when we provide Spanish-language workers compensation Claim and medical professionals, we see a reduction in lost time and claim, legal and medical expenses, with improved medical and return-to-work outcomes.
-Workers compensation claims handled by culturally and linguistically aligned Claim professionals through our Cultural Advantage program saw a 20% improvement in return to work within 30 days (2014-2019 accident years, Southern California Claim Center).
-Given the results, we have since expanded our Cultural Advantage program to include other offices, languages and claim processes.
+In our Southern California Claim Center, workers compensation claims handled by culturally and linguistically aligned Claim professionals through our Cultural Advantage program saw a 25% improvement in return to work within 30 days (2014-2020 accident years).